 Try these add-ins for a delicious Mexican dip recipe:

-- Squeeze on some lime juice for a super fresh flavor just before serving
+- Loaded: Top with diced avocado, guacamole, homemade chunky salsa, and fresh cilantro.
+Squeeze on some lime juice for a super fresh flavor just before serving.

 You can make this homemade taco dip ahead of time.
 However, if you add all the ingredients and let them sit in the fridge, the tomatoes may get mushy.

-Next, wash and chop all vegetables you will be topping your taco dip with.
+Next, wash and chop all the vegetables you will use to top your taco dip.
 Place each vegetable separately into separate airtight containers or bags.
-Place shredded cheese into a separate container.
+Place the shredded cheese into a separate container.

 Before serving, spread the cream cheese base layer on the bottom of a baking dish and top with the vegetables and cheese.